julianchurchill/tinyrpg/README.md

 Don't forget to drive the development by producing value - the value is game content and this should drive the development of functionality to support it.

+To list all virtual devices                             - 'android list avd' Pick a virtual device by name and run in the emulator   - 'emulator @<name>' , e.g. 'emulator @emu-htc-desire-s' To run the logging                                      - 'adb logcat' To get a shell on the emu                               - 'adb shell'

 Backlog
 =======